flancian/garden/infinite pomodoros.md

-- What if we have in store is essentially infinite pomodoros of beautiful computation?
+- What if we have in store for us is essentially infinite [[pomodoros]] of beautiful computation together?